mosip/mosip-infra/deployment/v3/mosip/regclient/README.md

 ## Introduction
 The chart here installs a regclient downloader accessed over an http URL.

-## Prerequisites
-* Make sure openssl package is installed in your machine.

 ## Install
 * Make sure global configmap contains the url for regclient host e.g. `regclient.sandbox.xyz.net`.
 * The url must point to your internal loadbalancer as regclient will typically not be open to public.